cyruscyliu/firmguide/README.md

 This is a project aiming to run and test any given firmware blob dynamically in a pure software way.
 That is to say, the given firmware becomes a traditional program that can be run smoothly and instrumented easily.
-Moreover, any dynamic analysis approaches can be extended and there is no gap at all.
+Moreover, any dynamic analysis approaches can be extended in Salamander and there is no gap at all.

 BTW, this project has a name `Salamander` which is from `Fantastic Beasts: The Crimes of Grindelwald` :).